monikagorkhiya/sd-workflows/content/home/01-title.md

 ---
 #### Workshop Template Setup

-* Create a github.com account and generate [token](https://github.com/settings/tokens)
+* Create a github.com account.
 * Visit https://github.com/improwised/emi-calculator, and hit "Fork" button
 * Enable Github Pages on your fork of the template.